 Active listening is about “listening for meaning”.
 As a trainee therapist the first skill you must master is active listening.
-From my experience it is all about shutting out everything that is going on in my head and just concentrating on what my patient is telling me, it is about being in the “here and now”.
+In my experience, it is all about shutting out everything that is going on in my head and just concentrating on what my patient is telling me, it is about being in the “here and now”.
 Active listening can be very therapeutic because it gives the person who is being listened to the opportunity to be really heard.
-This happens rarely in our busy day to day life.
-How many times do we act like we are listening, but in fact we are thinking about something else completely?
+This happens rarely in our busy day-to-day life.
+How often do we act like we are listening, but we are thinking about something else completely?

 Here are a few tips on how to actively listen:

-- Get rid of distractions – the radio, your phone, the TV or a laptop are all hugely distracting and the person you are listening to will be unlikely to open up if they think you are more interested in what is going on around you.
+- Get rid of distractions – the radio, your phone, the TV or a laptop are all hugely distracting.
+The person you are listening to will be unlikely to open up if they think you are more interested in what is happening around you.

 - Eye contact is primordial, it is important to look at the person but not stare, learning all you can from their body language.

-- Posture, looking relaxed is essential making the other person feel comfortable.
+- Posture and looking relaxed are essential to making the other person feel comfortable.
 You can lean forward slightly.

-- Gesture, we say a lot through our body movements so try not to make big gestures which can be overwhelming for the other person.
+- Gesture, we say a lot through our body movements, so try not to make big gestures that can overwhelm the other person.
 Try not to fidget.

-- Avoid using “why” or leading questions, try to listen without a specific goal/outcome in mind.
+- Avoid using “why” or leading questions, and try to listen without a specific goal/outcome in mind.

-- Using nonverbal encouragers such as head nodding, brief verbal affirmations such as “I see”.
+- Using nonverbal encouragers such as head nodding and brief verbal affirmations such as “I see”.

 - Ask feeling questions such as “How do you feel about that?”

-- Follow the person’ lead, be interested in what the person is telling you but also listen out for the unspoken meaning of what is being said.
-Don’t interrupt, do not share your experiences.
+- Follow the person’s lead, be interested in what the person is telling you, and listen out for the unspoken meaning of what is being said.
+Don’t interrupt, and do not share your experiences.

 - Mirroring body language is an excellent way to build trust and understanding quickly.

 - Resist your urge to fill the silence.
-Silence is a form of communication and it can allow time to reflect and gather thoughts.
-If you find the silence hard to bear you could say something like “I wonder where your mind’s gone?”
+Silence is a form of communication that allows time to reflect and gather thoughts.
+If you find the silence hard to bear, you could say something like, “I wonder where your mind’s gone?”

-If you can adopt just a few of the tips above it can really help enhance your relationships with others.
-Shut off any distractions and give some time to really try and understand the other person’s perspective.
+If you can adopt just a few of the tips above, it can help enhance your relationships with others.
+Shut off any distractions and give some time to try and understand the other person’s perspective.
 Active listening isn’t just for psychotherapists or counsellors, it’s for everyone.